raggedkarma/mecha-prime/Core/Mecha.md

 ##2.
 Overdrive

 A mech is capable of being pushed further than the manufacturers and pit crew would prefer, and hard limiters are in place to safguard against reckless piloting.
-Any pilot worth his salt will deactivate or even rip out such safeguards, making their mech respond faster, cycle ammunition quicker and allow their subconsciousness deeper OS access.
+Any pilot worth his salt will deactivate or even rip out such safeguards, making their mech respond faster, cycle ammunition quicker and allow their subconscious deeper OS access.
 However, a pilot must be careful not to overtax his mech, or he may cross the flashpoint, and start causing damage as systems overheat, glitch, and possibly lead to catastrophic failures.

 ###2.1 Overdrive Pool
 All mecha have an additional pool referred to as an *Overdrive* pool.
 Dice in this pool may be spent to push their mech's systems to greater effect, as specified in the system details.